mnot/I-D/draft-nottingham-scheduling-online-meetings.md

 Note that the relative number of participants from each region does not affect the distribution of meetings.
 This is because the resulting pain is not a shared experience -- it is an individual one, and should not be proportional to participant distribution.
 Furthermore, if a meeting needs to be perceived as globally representative, it is important that the opportunity to participate is equal.

+The downside of this approach is that the meeting time changes, potentially causing confusion and more disruption.
+As a result, it should only be used for meetings that have significant amounts of time between them (such as a month or more).

 ## Step 4: Regularly Confirm